qlik-oss/core-website/docs/docs/tutorials/authorization.md

 # Authorization

-In this tutorial, you will learn how to configure JSON Web Tokens (JWT) and the Qlik Associative Engine to manage and authenticate users.
+Learn how to configure JSON Web Tokens (JWT) and how to use the Qlik Associative Engine to manage and authenticate users.

 ## JSON Web Token